St-Dct/RM2-Model-Importer/README.md

 Tools and instructions for importing custom models into Redmatch 2.
 (RM2)

 RM2MI is a version of GIMI and 3DMigoto that I have modified to be compatible with RM2.(only config, so.)
+Latest release is RM2MI v8.60, based on GIMI v8.60.

  Feel free to use or modify any of the scripts on this repo as you wish, though please give credit if you use these programs in your projects.
 I am continuing to update this page with new features and fixes, so check back often.